unevens/audio-dsp/README.md

 ## GammaEnv

-The file `GammaEnv.hpp` implements [gammaenv](https://github.com/avaneev/gammaenv), an envelope follower by Aleksey Vaneev.
+The file `GammaEnv.hpp` implements [gammaenv](https://github.com/avaneev/gammaenv), an envelope follower by Aleksey Vaneev, with some minor customizations.

 ## Noise Generator